 The Company maintains the Scholastic Corporation Cash Balance Retirement Plan for substantially all of its employees based in the United States, including the Named Executive Officers (the "Retirement Plan").
 The Retirement Plan provides participants with benefits based on monthly contributions and interest credits.
 Individual participant contributions are not required under the Retirement Plan.
-The Retirement Plan provides for an annual allocation by the Company to a participant's account, calculated as follows: for less than five years of service, 3.5% of the first \$25,000 of annual base pay and 2.0% of the remainder up to the government-mandated maximum limit; for five years but less than ten years of service, 4.5% of the first \$25,000 of annual base pay and 3.0% of the remainder up to the governmentmandated maximum limit; for ten years of service but less than 20 years of service, 5.5% of the first \$25,000 of annual base pay and 4.0% of the remainder up to the governmentmandated maximum limit; and for 20 years or more of service, 6.5% of the first \$25,000 of annual base pay and 5% of the remainder up to the government-mandated maximum limit.
+The Retirement Plan provides for an annual allocation by the Company to a participant's account, calculated as follows: for less than five years of service, 3.5% of the first \$25,000 of annual base pay and 2.0% of the remainder up to the government-mandated maximum limit; for ten years of service but less than 20 years of service, 5.5% of the first \$25,000 of annual base pay and 3.0% of the remainder up to the government-mandated maximum limit; and for 20 years or more of service, 6.5% of the first \$25,000 of annual base pay and 5% of the remainder up to the government-mandated maximum limit.
 Interest on the account balances is accrued monthly based on the average rate for one-year United States Treasury Bills plus 1.0%.
 Participants in the Retirement Plan become fully vested in their accrued benefits upon completion of three years of service.
 Vested retirement benefits are payable in the form of a lump-sum or annuity payment upon retirement, termination, death or disability.